cybera/netbox-sidekick/docs/README.md

 to managing an NREN - specifically, how Cybera manages its members and devices.

-The models in this plugin reference the core NetBox models but do not override or customize them.
-For example: instead of extending NetBox's "tenant" models with additional information that would be useful for membership management, this plugin has a Member model with has a one-to-one relationship with a NetBox tenant.
-This way, you can still use NetBox's tenant feature to apply ownership to different devices and services, but have NREN-specific details safely decoupled in the Member model.
+The models in this plugin relate to the core NetBox models but do not override or customize them.
+When possible, core NetBox functionality and models are always used.

-We've opted to use a plugin instead of using NetBox's custom fields for the following reasons:
+NetBox has support for Custom Fields and they are used where possible, but sometimes something more than a Custom Field is required.
+For
+example:

 1. Custom fields can't easily handle one-to-many relationships.
 For example, a Tenant/Member can subscribe to multiple services.